VA provides non-VA providers and medical residents with the training needed to understand and better care for the unique needs of women Veterans.

 - Use patient-centered, trauma-informed care for pelvic exams for women Veterans whose experiences with military sexual trauma, PTSD, or IPV may make them sensitive to gender-specific exams

 If you are a health care provider, chances are you are providing care for a woman Veteran.
 And you may not even know it.
-More information.
+Take this free, accredited, one-hour, online training to learn how to better serve the women Veterans entrusted in your care.
+Download the brochure.

 Additional Resources for Non-VA Clinicians

-- See program offered by VA's Office of Academic Affiliations, which educates and trains health professionals to enhance the quality of and timely access to care provided to Veterans within VHA.
+- See programs offered by VA's Office of Academic Affiliations, which educates and trains health professionals to enhance the quality of and timely access to care provided to Veterans within VHA.

 - View videos that cover a variety of topics related to women Veterans